BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/make it your own.md

 Firstly find the entity_id: of the media player you want to stream the audio to.
 You should be able to find this from the device in question in HomeAssistant Devices & Services.
 Open the device page and click on the media player entity then click on the clog icon at the top of the enity box.
 You should now see a page similar to below, you need to make a note or copy the
 Entity ID <br>![image](https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/assets/150487209/ff31a6ea-86f9-4483-a06e-c7b19ae64e77)<br>
 Now go to the ESPHome dashboard and click 'EDIT' on the device card.
 You now need to scroll down and find the voice_assistant: section.<br>
-and paste in the following lines, making sure to keep the on_tts inline with the other on_xxx lines.
+Paste in the following lines, making sure to keep the on_tts inline with the other on_xxx lines.
 Don't forget to change the entity_id: to the one you copied earlier.<br>
 ![image](https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/assets/150487209/27c16c06-304d-41a9-b9bb-945de94ed5cf)<br>
 to make it easier here is the code that you can copy and paste.<br>